 A. FLUE DAMPER.
-The flue damper is operated by moving the handle to the right, which should place the damper in the full open position.
+When the damper handle is raised out of the closed position, the handle should move toward the full open position.
 Verify by looking up from the inside of the firebox.
 Always operate this fireplace with the damper fully open.
-Please note, downdrafts, obstructions, damaged or poor (wet) fuels can cause smoke spillage.
+Please note, downdrafts, obstructions, damage or poor (wet) fuels can cause smoke spillage.

-DO NOT OPERATE THE FIREPLACE WITH THE DAMPER RESTRICTED OR PARTIALLY CLOSED.
+DO NOT MODIFY THE DAMPER CONTROL BY PROVIDING INTERMEDIATE NOTCHES NOT SUPPLIED BY THE FACTORY.
 THIS CAN RESULT IN SEVERE OVERTEMPERATURES AND POSSIBLE FIRE.
 THE FIREPLACE MUST BE OPERATED WITH THE DAMPER IN THE FULL OPEN POSITION.